sivareddyit/qubership-envgene/docs/env-instance-generation.md

 4. **Artifact Generation Phase**
    - **Namespace Generation**: Creates namespace configuration files based on templates
-   - **Application Deployment Files**: Generates application deployment files based on templates and parameters
+   - **Application Files**: Generates application files based on templates and parameters

-   **Output**: Deployment-ready artifact files organized by namespace and application
+   **Output**: Instance artifact files organized by namespace and application

 5. **Post-Processing Phase**
    - **Credential Processing**: Processes and encrypts credential files
    - **Artifact Organization**: Organizes all generated files into the proper directory structure
    - **Cleanup**: Removes temporary files and directories

-   **Output**: Final environment instance with properly organized and secured deployment artifacts
+   **Output**: Final environment instance with properly organized and secured instance artifacts

 The process is executed in the `env_builder` job within the instance repository pipeline.
 This job must be executed after the inventory generation job if both are being run in the same pipeline.